THE COMPLETE GUIDE 2026

 What You Need to Actually Be Covered

-1. Valid Motorcycle License
+1. Valid Motorcycle License (Most Insurers)

-You need a motorcycle license or endorsement from your home country.
+Most insurers require a motorcycle license or endorsement from your home country.
 A regular car license is NOT enough—even if the rental shop accepts it.

 2. Wearing an Approved Helmet

 You must be wearing a proper helmet at the time of the accident.
 No helmet = no coverage.
 No exceptions.
+This applies to ALL insurers.

 Reality check: Many tourists skip helmets because “it’s hot” or “everyone else isn’t wearing one.”
 Insurance companies don’t care about peer pressure.
 Wear the helmet.